sivantoledo/ssh-tunnels/README.md

 ## Instructions for Realm Administrators

 The settings for a realm (proxy host and IoT Core broker that serve multiple systems) are stored in a file `system.txt` that you need to include in the `tunnels.tgz` or `tunnels.zip` files that you distribute to your users.
-We will assume in the instructions below that your file has the following contnts:
+We will assume in the instructions below that your file has the following contents:

     REALM=atlas
     PROXY=tunnels.yourdomain.com